arielmission-space/PAOS/README.md

 ## How to contribute

 You can contribute to ``PAOS`` by reporting bugs, suggesting new features, or contributing to the code itself.
-If you wish to contribute to the code, please follow the steps described in the documentation under `Developer guide`.
+If you wish to contribute to the code, please follow the steps described in the documentation under `Contribution Guidelines`.

 ## How to cite